 Continuing to extend his expertise and keep up-to-date with the latest practices in learning and development, Tony recently completed a four-month leadership program with the University of Michigan.
 He is currently completing an Instructional Design and Technology MicroMasters program with the University of Maryland (USA).

-Also speaking at: Load, Juggle, Implement: Quality models and applications for Trainers and Assessors (Webinar Series)
+Also speaking at: Your Way: Load, Juggle, Implement: Powerful teaching and assessment design (Webinar Series)

 NB.
 If you would like to send chat questions to the presenter, Tony Kirton, before the session, please email email@example.com.